 Because they are especially prone to data delays and losses, certain parameters are pre-calculated right from the analysis stage (e.g. ICPIF, MOS).
 This makes it possible for benchmarking to be performed directly, without additional calculations.

 By merging all relevant parameters in just a few sensors, you can easily measure the service quality of your Cisco network and use your findings to make sound decisions.

-all IPsec VPN
+Overview of all IPsec VPN connections

 For those Cisco devices with Adaptive Security Appliance (ASA), you get an easy-to-read overview of traffic, users, and IPsec-secured VPN connections.
 Which users are online and offline?
 Finding out is a cinch with the PRTG sensors.